 All food that comes directly from the ground grows naturally in seasons.
-Each fruit and vegetable requires a certain temperature, a type of soil and the proper amount of sunlight in order to grow effectively.
-It’s a God-made cycle that has been in existence since He created the world.
+Each seasonal fruit and vegetable requires a certain temperature, a type of soil, and the proper amount of sunlight in order to grow effectively.

 It explains why tomatoes don’t grow in snow and why snow peas do… hence their name. 😉